rhysd/github-clone-all/README.md

 ```

 `github-clone-all` is a small command to clone all repositories matching to given query and
 language via [GitHub Search API][].
+To know the detail of query, please read
-The query should be in [GitHub search syntax][] and cannot be
+[official document for GitHub Repository Search][GitHub Repository Search].
+The query should be in
+[GitHub search syntax][] and cannot be empty.
-empty.
 It clones many repositories in parallel.
+Please see
-Please see `-help` option to know all flags.
+`-help` option to know all flags.

 Repository is cloned to 'dest' directory.
 It is `$cwd/repos` by default and can be specified with
 `-dest` flag.
 And in order to reduce size of cloned repositories, `-extract` option is available.